tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

   **Answer**: 8 blocks, 3 through 10 need to be mined again

-* Explain that this is the feature that makes blockchain transactions so "final" -- once a block is accepted by the network, it takes an enormous amount of energy to "roll a transaction back" since each block from the point of that transaction forward must be mined *again*, which quickly becomes mathematically infeasible.
+Explain that this is the feature that makes blockchain transactions so "final" -- once a block is accepted by the network, it takes an enormous amount of energy to "roll a transaction back" since each block from the point of that transaction forward must be mined *again*, which quickly becomes mathematically infeasible.

+Answer any questions before moving on.

+---

 ### 20. Instructor Do: Recap / Where's the crypto in crypto?
 (10 min)